Trismegiste/genetic/README.md

 ## Vda namespace

 Vampire Dark Age 20th anniversary.
-Meele fights with Potence, Celerity and Fortitude.
+Melee fights with Potence, Celerity and Fortitude.
 Blood Pool is not simulated.

 # How I add my game ?